JoelAlftberg/dht11-flask-app/README.md

 - [ ] Real-time graphing
 - [ ] Quote of the day
 - [ ] HTML/CSS - make it pretty
+- [ ] Services for flask and sensor
+- [ ] Handle unexpected shutdown